aleph2c/miros/doc/glossary.rst

       built using a template or described within a Factory.

    Pseudostate
-      Awkward language describing icons that aren't transitions or states in a statechart diagram.
+      Awkward UML language describing icons or glyphs that aren't transitions or states.

    HSM
      Hierarchical State Machine: a state machine where states can exit within